gvx64/dolphin-rpi/Readme.md

 1. sudo make install

-You should now have a couple of dolphin binaries in the ../Build/Binaries folder.
-If you are a RetroPie user, you can add them to your /opt/retropie/configs/gc/emulators.cfg list the way that I have done:
+Anyways, assuming that there are no errors (please let me know if there are), this should get you three dolphin binaries in the ../Build/Binaries folder.
+You can add them to your /opt/retropie/configs/gc/emulators.cfg list the way that I have done.
+Note that I have set up both entries that can launch games from es as well as entries that are intended for settings configuration and that will only take you to the gui screen.
+If you would like to enable hotkeys, please setup your hotkeys using the hotkey-configure option below and note that in order for hotkeys to work you will need to launch your games using the dolphin-5.0-4544 core (the nogui core does not support hotkeys):

-1. dolphin-5.0-4544-nogui = "XINIT-WM: /home/pi/dolphin-rpi/dolphin-rpi/Build/Binaries/dolphin-emu-nogui -e %ROM% -u /home/pi/DolphinConfig5.0/"
+	dolphin-5.0-4544-nogui = "XINIT-WM: /home/pi/dolphin-rpi/dolphin-rpi/Build/Binaries/dolphin-emu-nogui -e %ROM% -u /home/pi/DolphinConfig5.0/"
+	dolphin-5.0-4544 = "XINIT-WM: /home/pi/dolphin-rpi/dolphin-rpi/Build/Binaries/dolphin-emu -e %ROM% -u /home/pi/DolphinConfig5.0/"
+	dolphin-5.0-4544-configure = "XINIT-WM: /home/pi/dolphin-rpi/dolphin-rpi/Build/Binaries/dolphin-emu -u /home/pi/DolphinConfig5.0/"
+	dolphin-5.0-4544-configure-hotkeys = "XINIT-WM: /home/pi/dolphin-rpi/dolphin-rpi/Build/Binaries/dolphin-emu-qt2 -u /home/pi/DolphinConfig5.0/"

 # Dolphin - A GameCube and Wii Emulator